Dakshesh-007/Image_Inpainting_Gan/README.md

 If you use this project in your research, please cite the repository and the underlying paper(s) for the inpainting model you used (e.g., "Generative Image Inpainting with Contextual Attention" or more recent gated-conv / partial conv inpainting papers) — replace with the actual paper name used by the implementation.

 ---

-If you'd like, I can:
-- Inspect the repository and generate a README that matches exact file names, CLI flags, and the real model architecture (I attempted to read the repo but couldn't access it from this session).
-To proceed I can either (a) you can allow me to access the repo, (b) provide the list of files / key scripts (train.py, inference.py, models/), or (c) paste train.py and inference.py here and I will create a tailored README and example commands.